Armuibry/UI-development/README.md

 **Note: This UI is only Responsive for screen xxl, xl, lg and md not optimized for mobile device**

 *** No Routes created and no actions defined
-**** two PDF coverted in UI Design and and show on same routes one after another you can create routes or host one by one to see as different pages.
+**** two PDF coverted in UI Design and shown on same routes one after another you can create routes or host one by one to see as different pages.